Bill

 AI Summary

-This bill would increase the income eligibility limits for the homestead property tax reimbursement program, also known as the senior and disabled citizens' property tax freeze program, to $160,000 beginning in tax year 2021.
-The program provides certain senior and disabled homeowners a reimbursement of any annual increase in property taxes above the amount of the tax liability for the year they became eligible.
-Under the current law, the income limit was $92,969 for tax year 2020, and the bill would raise this to $160,000 for single claimants and married couples starting in 2021, allowing more citizens to benefit from the program.
+This bill increases the income eligibility limit for the homestead property tax reimbursement program, also known as the senior and disabled citizens' property tax freeze program, to $160,000 for tax year 2021.
+This program provides a reimbursement to eligible senior and disabled homeowners for any annual increase in their property taxes above the amount they paid in the year they first qualified for the program, effectively protecting them from rising property tax costs on their primary residence.
+To qualify, individuals must be 65 or older or disabled, own or lease a mobile home site, meet the income requirements, and have paid property taxes for at least 10 consecutive years, with specific ownership requirements for their primary residence.
+The previous income limit for tax year 2020 was $92,969, and this significant increase aims to allow more citizens to benefit from this property tax relief.

 Committee Categories